CDS 190

 7:00 Fête des Tuileries

-2:00 The Arc de Triomphe and the Champs Élysées/Free time
+2:00 The Arc de Triomphe and the Champs Élysées, or, Museum of your choice.

 8:00 BREAKFAST: Breakfast at the FIAP